 Being male

-Men are 2-times more likely than women to develop MCC.
-This might be because they tend to get more sun exposure.
+Men are about twice as likely as women to develop Merkel cell carcinoma.
+The reason for this isn’t clear, but it might be because men tend to get more sun exposure.

 Having a weakened immune system

 The immune system defends the body against germs such as viruses.
 It also seems to help the body fight cancer.
-People with weakened immune systems (from certain diseases or medical treatments) are more likely to develop some types of cancer, including MCC.
+People with weakened immune systems (from certain diseases or medical treatments) are more likely to develop some types of cancer, including Merkel cell carcinoma.
+For example:

-For example, people who get organ transplants usually are given drugs that weaken (suppress) the immune system to help keep them from rejecting the new organ.
+- People who get organ transplants usually are given drugs that weaken (suppress) their immune system to help keep them from rejecting the new organ.
 This increases their risk of developing MCC.
-People with autoimmune diseases (like lupus) sometimes take medicines that suppress the immune system, which might increase their risk for other diseases.

 MCCs in people with weakened immune systems tend to grow faster and are more likely to be life-threatening.